neelsmith/greeklang/specs/md/greek/tokens/UcodeXlit.md

 A GreekString may be individual Greek vowel characters together with the combining Unicode codepoint for smooth or rough breathing,  the three accent characters, iota subscript and diaeresis.
 Alternatively, a GreekString may use the equivalent Unicode precombined characters.
-Whether constructed from beta-code or unicode source string, Greek Strings can be converted to Unicode in NFC form.

 @openex@

 ###Examples: transcription with combining and precombined codepoints